 * Other nations that obtained the Black Hawk in small or moderate quantities have included Argentina, Austria, Bahrain, Brazil, Brunei, Chile, Egypt, Hong Kong, Jordan, Malaysia, Mexico, Morocco, the Philippines, Sweden, and Thailand.
 Britain is not a formal user of the Black Hawk, but one "S-70A-16" was supplied to Rolls-Royce for testing Rolls / Turbomeca TRM-332 turboshaft engines, and some sources claim a single "S-70A-19" was supplied to Westland preparatory to a license production deal that fell through.
 The Westland-built Black Hawks were to be assigned the "WS-70" designation.

 Since 2006, Sikorsky has been promoting an "S-70i International Black Hawk" variant, with the latest system features and a modular design intended to ease multinational collaborations in production and assembly.
 PZL Mielec in Poland is the first producer, with the initial PZL S-70i rolled out in March 2010, the assemblies being provided by a global supply chain.
-Full production of the S-70i is expected to begin in 2012.BACK_TO_TOP
+Full production of the S-70i began in 2012.BACK_TO_TOP